UNiTed and Supporting those in Need

-“UNT’s community of artists and scholars is incredibly grateful for the donors who collaborated with us to provide critical support for program initiatives benefitting from this one-of-a-kind space,” said Greg Watts, dean of the College of Visual Arts and Design.
+“UNT’s community of artists and scholars is incredibly grateful for the donors who collaborated with us to provide critical support for program initiatives benefitting from this one-of-a-kind space,” said Greg Watts, then-dean of the College of Visual Arts and Design.
 “The building’s design is intended to encourage curiosity, and we hope the community always will feel invited in to see the work this project has made possible.”

 Deans Davis and Milnes continue to build on their legacies

 Tour CVAD's newly renovated building and you will find spaces named for donors who helped create one of the most technologically-advanced art facilities in the world — including the D. Jack and Gail C. Davis Conference Room and the Milnes Advising Center, named in honor of two former CVAD deans.

 "l'm grateful to be in partnership with former deans who continue to invest in the college's exciting future.'' says Greg Watts, CVAD dean.
 "Along with providing important scholarships, their gifts are supporting spaces that are critical to our college and places of immense impact for our students."